Our Approach

 Jeffrey L. Cummings, MD, ScD, Joy Chambers-Grundy Professor of Brain Science and Director of the Chambers-Grundy Center for Transformative Science, UNLV School of Integrated Health Sciences

-“The demonstrated positive effects on the AscenD-LB study’s primary endpoint, cognition, and as well as on a number of secondary endpoints, establishes proof-of-concept for neflamapimod as a possible treatment for patients with dementia with Lewy bodies.
-If these findings are confirmed in phase 3 clinical studies, neflamapimod could potentially become the first approved therapy for this devastating disease,” said Stephen Gomperts, MD, PhD, Director of the Lewy Body Dementia Unit and Assistant Professor of Neurology at Massachusetts General Hospital, and an investigator in the AscenD-LB study.
-“DLB is not only the second most common neurodegenerative dementia but is also associated with substantial reduction of patient quality of life and high caregiver burden.”
+“The demonstrated positive effects seen from the AscenD-LB study which measured cognition as a primary endpoint as well as a number of other secondary endpoints, establishes-proof of-concept for neflamapimod as a possible treatment for patients with dementia with Lewy bodies.
+If these findings are confirmed in phase 3 clinical studies neflamapimod could potentially become the first approved therapy for this devastation disease.
+DLB is not only the second most common neurodivergent dementia but is also associated with substantial reduction of patient quality of life and a high caregiver burden.”

-“It is exciting to see efficacy of potential new drugs for Lewy Body Dementia,” said Marwan Sabbagh, MD, director of Cleveland Clinic Lou Ruvo Center for Brain Health.
-“It is a huge area of unmet need.”
+“It’s exciting to see efficacy of potential new drugs for Lewy Body Dementia.
+It is a huge area of unmet need.”